1,000+ Opportunities

 Welcome to the Network: My Future Fund helps students in Allegan County envision a brighter future starting in kindergarten “I’m Going to Take Care of You”: A Day at a Free Tax Prep Site in Lansing Meet John Luther, CEDAM’s Finance Manager Continuing the Climate Action Momentum: The new cohort of MI Healthy Climate Fellows welcomes returning faces Welcome to the Network: The Northport Promise creates Children’s Savings Account Program for earlier wraparound support

-Based on current listing details, eligibility includes: Local organizations in Michigan.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Local organizations in Michigan.
+Confirm the full requirements in the official notice before applying.